Submit a JIRA Ticket

 - Try to login using the RDP client.

 This section outlines the staff and their duties, as well as various services and what staff look after them.
-For nearly all enquiries and requests creating a Trac ticket is the preferred first step.
+For nearly all enquiries and requests creating a ticket in JIRA or sending an email to email@example.com is the preferred first step.

 - day-to-day front-line support